Local Offer information

 Who would be my first point of contact if I want to discuss something about my child?

 Director of AEN - concerns about their Special Education Needs

-Pastoral Leader – general concerns - wellbeing; behaviour; attendance or medical issues
+Head of House – general concerns - wellbeing; behaviour; attendance or medical issues

-Subject teachers – for specific subject based concerns
+Subject Teachers – for specific subject based concerns

 For more information about your child’s SEN in the West Sussex area there is a link to the local authority’s website